mvolkmann/blog/src/flutter.md

 The constructor `padding` argument takes an `EdgeInsets` object that specifies the amount of padding to add to each side.
 There are several `EdgeInsets` named constructors summarized below.
-All their arguments are `double` values.
+All their arguments are `double` values that default to `0` when not specified.

 | Constructor                                                   | Description                                 |
 | ------------------------------------------------------------- | ------------------------------------------- |